davidroeca/ruff-sqlalchemy-repro/README.md

 A current work-around is to disable TCH003.

 One consideration is that SQLAlchemy models imported as part of a `Mapped[Model]` relationship will need to go under the `TYPE_CHECKING` flag, while std lib types are not supported in this fashion.
-The likely cause of this is that `Mapped["Model"]` is supported, while `Mapped["date"]` is not.
+The likely cause of this is that `Mapped["Model"]` is supported by SQLAlchemy, while `Mapped["date"]` is not.